act-org/dls/docs/GUIDE.md

 export default NewComponent;
 ```

-2. Don't forget to also export this component from `src/components/index.ts`:
+Also, don't forget to also export this component from `src/components/index.ts`:

 ```ts
 // src/components/index.ts